Susan Morrow: Career

 Her television career lasted only six years from 1954 to 1960.
-Among her appearances were two 1955 episodes of The Loretta Young Show, three 1957 episodes of Gunsmoke starring James Arness (as a love interest for Chester Goode) and a 1958 episode of Perry Mason as Arlene Dowling in the title role of "The Case of the Sun Bather's Diary".
+Among her appearances were two 1955 episodes of The Loretta Young Show, three 1957 episodes of Gunsmoke starring James Arness (as a love interest for Chester Goode), an episode of Sea Hunt, and a 1958 episode of Perry Mason as Arlene Dowling in the title role of "The Case of the Sun Bather's Diary".
 In 1960, her three final appearances were on the westerns Bronco, Maverick, and Lawman.

 Personal life

-Morrow was the first wife of comedian Gary Morton.
-They were married in December 1953; the marriage was annulled on July 9, 1957.
+Morrow married Gary Morton in December 1953 but separated in August 1954, with the marriage being annulled on July 9, 1957.
 She remarried twice.
-Her second marriage was also unsuccessful, but her third, to Clarence Sheldon Attix Jr., on July 4, 1963, lasted until her death, and they had four children.

-Death

-Morrow died on May 8, 1985, 17 days before her 53rd birthday.